Virtual instruments: playing the future from a single interface

 • percussive sound design kits

-• preview sounds instantly—without opening plugin windows
+• preview sounds instantly without opening plugin windows

-• layer multiple instruments to design new tones
+• layer multiple instruments for new tones

 Use cases beyond music production

-Where to find free virtual musical instruments
+Where to find free instruments (and why the cloud matters)

-Virtual instruments and AI: a new dimension of creativity
+Virtual instruments and AI: the next horizon

 • adaptive layering based on mood or tempo